Getting ready for piano lessons fall 2015

 Practice makes perfect

 It AMAZES me that many children don’t know about the importance of repetition.
-The reason why it amazes me is because these days, children watch a lot of sport and see athletes perform amazing flips and twists and turns on bikes or skies and many other things.
+The reason why it amazes me is because children watch a lot of sport and see athletes perform amazing flips and twists and turns on bikes or skis and many other things.
 How do they do that and how did they get so good at it?